• Skip to primary navigation

 How to Make Primavera Pasta

-First, the veggies.
+First, Prepare the veggies.

-I love to roast my veggies for my pasta primavera, but they could be blanched, boiled, sautéed or each veggie can be cooked separately and different from the other.
+1. I love to roast my veggies for my pasta primavera, but they could be blanched, boiled, sautéed or each veggie can be cooked separately and different from the other.

-I prefer slicing them all and tossing them with a little olive oil, salt, pepper, and dried oregano and simply roasting them till tender sweet veggie perfection.
+2. I prefer slicing them all and tossing them with a little olive oil, salt, pepper, and dried oregano and simply roasting them till tender sweet veggie perfection.

 Roasted Spring veggies on a sheet pan lined with parchment: yellow peppers, broccoli, onions, mushrooms, carrots, corn, and asparagus.

-The spinach is the only veggie I love using fresh without cooking because it wilts and softens the moment it’s tossed with the roast veggies and pasta.
+1. The spinach is the only veggie I love using fresh without cooking because it wilts and softens the moment it’s tossed with the roast veggies and pasta.
 If you have a thing for kale, try it instead of spinach or a combo of both—I often do that.

 Pasta Primavera Sauce

-Now the secret that brightens up the flavors in this pasta Primavera is the sauce.
+1. Now the secret that brightens up the flavors in this pasta Primavera is the sauce.
 And the beauty of this sauce, not only that it’s refreshingly yummy, is that it’s a no-cook sauce!

-No cook sauces are my favorites!
+2. No cook sauces are my favorites!
 This Sun Dried Tomato Pesto is one of them which I love over a Burrata Pasta.
 Another favorite is this Pesto Pasta with Pistachio Pesto.

 ingredients for the pasta primavera sauce including parmesan, sun dried tomatoes, herbs, garlic and cream cheese

-It’s a combination of fresh vibrant ingredients like garlic, sun-dried tomatoes, and fresh basil that are tossed with the roast veggies, so the heat from those veggies brings up the wonderful flavors and aromas of these ingredients and together they create a luscious sauce with a bit of the pasta water and Parmesan cheese.
+1. It’s a combination of fresh vibrant ingredients like garlic, sun-dried tomatoes, and fresh basil.
+They are tossed with the roast veggies, so the heat from those veggies brings up the wonderful flavors and aromas of these ingredients.

 Sun-dried tomatoes, basil, parmesan, cream cheese, pasta water in a bowl waiting for the pasta and roast veggies.

-So when you strain your pasta, make sure to save some of that starchy pasta water aside.
+1. So when you strain your pasta, make sure to save some of that starchy pasta water aside.
 And together with a bit of cheese and aromatics (like the garlic, sun-dried tomato, spinach and basil in this case), this pasta water creates a luscious sauce that feels rich and creamy sauce while in fact, it’s light as air.

 Adding the pasta to the veggies and sauce.

-I admit I do cheat a little and add a couple of tablespoons of cream cheese to give an extra creamy feel, but it’s totally optional.
-Now if a creamy sauce is what you’re looking for, then substitute part of the pasta water with cream or the entire amount like in this Burrata Pasta.
+2. Now if a creamy sauce is what you’re looking for, then substitute part of the pasta water with cream or the entire amount like in this Burrata Pasta.

-Once the veggies are roasted, you’ll add them to the large bowl of sauce and toss well.
+3. Once the veggies are roasted, you’ll add them to the large bowl of sauce and toss well.

 Variations on Pasta Primavera Recipe